 Part B Medical Insurance – Most people pay a monthly premium for Part B. Medicare Part B (Medical Insurance) helps cover doctors’ services and outpatient care.
 It also covers some other medical services that Part A doesn’t cover, such as some of the services of physical and occupational therapists, and some home health care.
 Part B helps pay for these covered services and supplies when they are medically necessary.
 MyMedicare.Gov

 Prescription Drug Coverage – Most people will pay a monthly premium for this coverage.
 Starting January 1, 2006, new Medicare prescription drug coverage will be available to everyone with Medicare.
 Everyone with Medicare can get this coverage that may help lower prescription drug costs and help protect against higher costs in the future.
 Medicare Prescription Drug Coverage is insurance.
 Private companies provide the coverage.
 Beneficiaries choose the drug plan and pay a monthly premium.
-Like other insurance, if a beneficiary decides not to enroll in a drug plan when they are first eligible, they may pay a penalty if they choose to join later.(source: Medicare Program)
+Like other insurance, if a beneficiary decides not to enroll in a drug plan when they are first eligible, they might pay a penalty if they choose to join later.(source: Medicare Program)